 “My third round of chemotherapy lasted for six months.
 Once again, I was very sick.
 Dr. Asik lowered the dose of chemotherapy from 100 percent to 85 percent to make it more tolerable for me.
 But he told me, ‘Nancy, I can’t go any lower or it won’t be effective, please try to get through it,’” explains Boistelle.
 “I was unhappy, but I did it.
 It was like having an extremely severe case of the flu for months.”

 She credits nurse practitioner Helen James in the Baystate Regional Cancer Program for preparing her for what could lie ahead during her chemotherapy regimen.

 “Nurse James sat down with me to go over the entire scope of possible side effects, and she gave me a notebook to take home to review.
 Helen reassured me that she wasn’t doing any of this to scare me, that many of the side effects were rare, but just to let me know that they might happen.
-And all that could happen did,” said Boistelle.
+And all that could happen did.”

-In addition to the nausea, vomiting, and hair loss, Boistelle had sores in her mouth, diarrhea, and painful hands from her wrists to finger tips, which were bright red, blistered and peeling all of the time.
+In addition to the nausea, vomiting, and hair loss, Boistelle had sores in her mouth, diarrhea, and painful hands from her wrists to finger tips, which were bright red, blistered and peeling.

-“As these different side effects would emerge, I would call Nurse James or one of Dr. Asik’s assistants would help me, by telling me what to do and how to get some relief from the symptoms.
-Thank God for these special people who do special work for all in need without regard for themselves or the long hours they work,” said Boistelle.
+“As these different side effects would emerge, I would call nurse James or one of Dr. Asik’s assistants would help me, by sharing how to get some relief from the symptoms.
+Thank God for these special people who do special work for all in need,” Boistelle says.

 Now, five and a half years after her second cancer, Boistelle remains cancer free.
 She’s keeping busy and thanking God for a second, no third, lease on life.